makimakiver/vocalip/README.md

 ## **💡 Solution**

-As far as I know, there isn’t currently a system that lets users register their voice as an IP asset on story protocol.
-I’d like to use this buildathon as an opportunity to create an application where dozens of voice actors can register their voices as IP assets on Story.
-In this model, any AI-generated voice-over content is treated as a derivative work of the original voice.
+As far as we know, there isn’t currently a system that lets users register their voice as an IP asset on story protocol.
+-We’d like to use this buildathon as an opportunity to create an application where dozens of voice actors can register their voices as IP assets on Story.
+-In this model, any AI-generated voice-over content is treated as a derivative work of the original voice.
 When creators use these cloned voices to generate revenue, a share of the profits will be attributed back to the original voice actor via the PIL terms in the Story SDK.
-At this stage, I recognize there are lacks in my project plan, so I’ll be refining these ideas later.
-To further ensure trust and authenticity, we are also integrating Story Protocol’s dispute resolution functionality.
+-To further ensure trust and authenticity, we are also integrating Story Protocol’s dispute resolution functionality.
 If anyone believes a registered voice is not original or has been misused, they can easily raise a dispute on-chain through the platform.
 This process guarantees that only legitimate voice assets remain listed and voice actors are protected against impersonation or fraud.
+-At this stage, we recognize there are lacks in our project plan, so we’ll be refining these ideas later.

-> *Summary: I will solve the issue by enabling voice actors to register their voice as an IP asset on story protocol.
-Our service is the extension of the concept…*
+> *Summary: We solve the issue by enabling voice actors to register their voice as an IP asset on story protocol.

 ## **💻 How to run?**